Rosetta (spacecraft): Orbit around 67P

 In August 2014, Rosetta rendezvoused with the comet 67P/Churyumov–Gerasimenko (67P) and commenced a series of manoeuvres that took it on two successive triangular paths, averaging 100 and 50 km from the nucleus, whose segments are hyperbolic escape trajectories alternating with thruster burns.
 After closing to within about 30 km from the comet on 10 September, the spacecraft entered actual orbit about it.
+This started the Global Mapping Phase.

 The surface layout of 67P was unknown before Rosetta's arrival.
 The orbiter mapped the comet in anticipation of detaching its lander.
+On 14 July 2014, the OSIRIS on-board imaging system returned images of the comet which confirmed its irregular shape.
 By 25 August 2014, five potential landing sites had been determined.
 On 15 September 2014, ESA announced Site J, named Agilkia in honour of Agilkia Island by an ESA public contest and located on the "head" of the comet, as the lander's destination.

 Philae lander

 Philae detached from Rosetta on 12 November 2014 at 08:35 UTC, and approached 67P at a relative speed of about 1 m/s.
 It initially landed on 67P at 15:33 UTC, but bounced twice, coming to rest at 17:33 UTC.
 Confirmation of contact with 67P reached Earth at 16:03 UTC.

 On contact with the surface, two harpoons were to be fired into the comet to prevent the lander from bouncing off, as the comet's escape velocity is only around 1 m/s.
 Analysis of telemetry indicated that the surface at the initial touchdown site is relatively soft, covered with a layer of granular material about 0.82 ft deep, and that the harpoons had not fired upon landing.
 After landing on the comet, Philae had been scheduled to commence its science mission, which included: